PnS2018/pns2018.github.com/session_02.md

 ## What is a "Learning Algorithm"?

-A broadly adopted definition of _learning algorithm_ is given by Tom M. Mitchell in his classical book _Machine Learning_ in 1997:
+A broadly adopted definition of the _learning algorithm_ is given by Tom M. Mitchell in his classical book _Machine Learning_ in 1997:

 ---